This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have trouble breathing during physical activity.

-When should I have my parent contact my healthcare provider?
+When should I or my parent contact my doctor?

 - You feel depressed.